hansikag/.github.io/_projects/3_FinalPart3-1.md

 ---

-# Plot 1: Pokemon Insights: Unveiling the Mysteries of Pokemon Stats
+# The Interactive Pokemon Stats Chart

 The centerpiece of my exploration is an interactive scatter plot that displays the Attack and Defense stats of each Pokémon, color-coded by their primary type (Type 1).
 The size of each point corresponds to the total stats of the Pokémon.
 I’ve represented Legendary Pokémon as squares, while non-legendary ones are circles.
 This plot allows us to observe patterns and trends in the data, such as the correlation between Attack and Defense, or the distribution of stats among different types.
 You can interact with the plot to explore more details about each Pokémon.